 Then, as soon as that bill is approved, it will be paid via Roger and reconciled in the accounting system you integrate.
 Roger also has a Slack integration, so when someone needs to approve something, they are instantly notified in Slack by the Roger Slack App.

 Ready to automate and save time?
-You can try Roger for free - today.
-No credit card needed.
+You can try Roger - today.